BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 </div>

 **Neural-Net-with-Financial-Time-Series-Data** is an open source software project for neural network to predict daily log return of any financial asset.
 The project includes a parsimonious rule-based Model for Sentiment Analysis for the New York Times and serveral technical indicators (ie. Stochastics, Moving Average Convergence/Divergence oscillator) to train a LSTM neural network by stochastic gradient descent with warm restart(SGDR) and cosine annealing.
 This flexible architecture enables you to deploy with Nvidia CuDNN computation without rewriting code by yourself.
+Hyperparameters are fine-tuned by Bayesian search.

 ## Latest Result: